sercankulcu/sercankulcu.github.io/_teoman/2016-02-01-isil-cinmen-tempo.md

 That choice captures Teoman's political instinct better than any party label probably could.

 When ideology separates people into opposing camps, he tries to return to the human beings underneath.

----

-### Source Note

-**Original publication:** Tempo
-**Date:** February 2016
-**Interviewer:** Işıl Cinmen
-**Document type:** Interview
-**Verification:** Cross-verified
-**Confidence:** High

-The original Tempo web page is not currently available in an accessible archive.
-However, several contemporary publications independently identify the source as **Işıl Cinmen's interview with Teoman for Tempo's February 2016 issue** and reproduce overlapping passages from the conversation.

-Medyafaresi published substantial excerpts on **7 February 2016**, explicitly identifying Işıl Cinmen and Tempo and preserving Teoman's discussion of Turkey, Erdal Eren, Zekeriya Önge and *İki Çocuk*.

-Demokrat Haber independently published the same day and gives the same publication, interviewer and February issue context, while reproducing the same opening exchange about Turkey.

-The existence of *İki Çocuk* and its place on Teoman's 2006 album *Renkli Rüyalar Oteli* are independently documented by music catalog sources.

-Because the primary Tempo page itself has not been recovered, this archive classifies the interview as **cross-verified rather than primary-source verified**.

-*This page is an archival summary and commentary.
-It does not reproduce the original interview in full.*